-2.16.01: Is there a designated person responsible for the food safety program?
+5.01.01: Is there a designated person responsible for the operation's food safety program?

-Total compliance (10 points): There should be a designated person(s) in charge of the facility's food safety programs including food safety document control and verification of sanitation activities.
-This person(s) is/are ideally a manager within the company independent of production.
+Total compliance (10 points): There should be a designated person/persons in charge of the operation's food safety program, including food safety document control and verification of food safety activities and ideally be independent of production.
+They should have documented formal training or trained by someone that has the documented formal credentials.
+This training should meet all state and federal requirements.